Vresod/health-bot/README.md

 # health-bot

-a replacement for Starkid2u/health-bot for a different server.
-Made to be more portable and easier to read.
+a simple backend for a discord bot that manages health. started out as a clone of [Starkid2u/jojo-bot](https://github.com/Starkid2u/jojo-bot) but is now a library.